BlaineDev/431-classes-2022/class22/README.md

     - If you are working with data other than NHANES data, you will also submit your data.
     - The [Self-Evaluation for Project B Form](https://bit.ly/431-2022-projectB-self-evaluation) should take about 15 minutes to complete.
 If you are working in a team, each of you need to complete the form as an individual.
 The Form should be completed after meeting with Dr. Love for your presentation **and** after submitting your final reports to Canvas.

+## One Last Thing

+[Raincloud Plots with ggplot2](https://z3tt.github.io/Rainclouds/) by Cédric Scherer demonstrates lots of nice approaches to showing the distributions of data batches, beyond what you can get from a boxplot-violin combination.
+Strongly recommended for displaying data usefully in Project B.